 Lucifer is a fantasy comedy drama revolving around Lucifer Morningstar (aka The Devil), who moves to Los Angeles after tiring of his demanding job as the Lord of Hell.

 He quickly becomes entangled with an LAPD detective named Chloe Decker and the two of them develop a complicated bond that always appears to be right on the cusp of romance.

 Based on a character created by Neil Gaiman for The Sandman comic-book series, Lucifer has superhuman strength and invulnerability, as well as the power to make people tell him their secret desires.

-Over the course of the series, Lucifer and his allies take an a wide array of supernatural threats – but they will be facing perhaps their most unique challenge yet in season five.
+Over the course of the series, Lucifer and his allies take on a large number of murder cases as well as some supernatural threats – but they will be facing perhaps their strangest challenge yet in season five.

 The tenth episode of the upcoming season will be a “bloody” musical.
 Yes, that’s right, the devil himself will be breaking into song and dance – but reportedly there will be a legitimate reason for it.

 Speaking to EW about the episode, titled ‘Bloody Celestial Karaoke Jam’, showrunner Ildy Modrovich said: “We wanted to have a real grounded story reason why they’re singing and dancing, and not just, ‘Oh, this is going to be the one where everybody sings and dance’.